Urbanization in Africa: Nile Valley

 The earliest known cities of Africa emerged around the Nile Valley.
+Kerma, in present-day Sudan, is the oldest urban centers in Africa, dating back to at least 2500 BCE.
+Excavations by Charles Bonnet revealed a city with planned streets, elite residences, workshops, and the massive Western Deffufa, one of the oldest standing mudbrick temples in the world, indicating complex religious, political, and administrative organization.

 Alexandria was founded in Egypt in 331 BC and is famous for the lighthouse Pharos, for a legendary library, and for the martyrdom of Hypatia of Alexandria.
 While more Ancient Greek papyri were preserved in the sands of Egypt than anywhere else in the ancient world, relatively few from Alexandria still remain.
-There were also many early cities in Sub-Saharan Africa.
-Meroe (present-day Sudan) was one of the major cities in the Kush kingdom.
+In Upper Nile Valley, Meroë (present-day Sudan) was one of the major cities in the Kingdom of Kush.
 For several centuries after the sacking of Napata in 590 BC, the Meroitic kingdom developed independently of Egypt, reaching its height in the 2nd and 3rd centuries BC.
-Meroe advanced in iron technology, and building construction dates back to at least 900 BC.
-Meroe was a great center of agriculture at its height.
+Meroë advanced in iron technology, and building construction dates back to at least 900 BC.
+Meroë was a great center of agriculture at its height.